-Candidates for cryopreservation and the use of future frozen embryos:
+You may be a candidate for embryo cryopreservation and the delayed use of frozen embryos if you:

-- Couples who undergo IVF and have additional embryos they’d like to use later.
-This gives couples several additional opportunities at pregnancy without having to go through another IVF process involving hormone injections, surgical procedures, numerous doctor’s visits, and the emotional and financial costs.
+- Have undergone IVF and have additional high-quality embryos that you'd like to use later.
+Using frozen embryos gives you several additional opportunities at pregnancy without having to go through the emotional and financial costs of another IVF cycle.

-- Women who are at a high risk of developing severe ovarian hyperstimulation syndrome following ovarian stimulation for IVF.
+- Carry a high risk of developing severe ovarian hyperstimulation syndrome following hormonal stimulation for additional IVF cycles

 What are the success rates?